tonyzhao668/tableau_challenge/README.md

     [BIKI_NYC](https://public.tableau.com/app/profile/tony.zhao2691/viz/BIKI_NYC/Map_PopularStartStations0421)

     ![BIKI_NYC](images/biki_nyc.PNG)

-    * The text analysis report to be submitted via README at https://github.com/tonyzhao668/tableau_challenge;

-    * The job has been down with one latest month data of 04/2021.
-Due to I have tested for one year or several months data, my laptop would       stagnant, or moving very very slow.
-Sorry for this.
+## Task details as follows:

 * The task has been done as follows:

     * 4-10 Total "Phenomenon" Visualizations.
         * 3 Dashboards presented!
         * 2 City maps for Top popular start and end stations separately.
         * Two stories presented, one for the story of CityBike 04/21, one for the abnormal data found.
-        * A text with my analysis on the phenomenon uncovered from the data.

-    Details as follows:

-## Task

-**The data selected is the latest one-month data of 04/2021 from https://www.citibikenyc.com/system-data.**
+*The data selected is the latest one-month data of 04/2021 from https://www.citibikenyc.com/system-data.

-**12 discovered phenomena with the timespan of 04/2021.**
+*12 discovered phenomena with the timespan of 04/2021.

-**Regarding:**

 * The Popular Start trip Stations, both with maps and bar charts;

     The Top 10 Popular Start/End stations are all near large transit and tourist hubs, including the stations near Central Park, Penn Station and the Port Authority, Pershing